Machine Learning-based quadratic closures for non-intrusive Reduced Order Models: Conclusions

 In this paper, we presented a novel class of non-intrusive reduced-order models (ROMs) for computational fluid dynamics that employs deep neural operator networks to overcome the limitations inherent to classical linear and quadratic closure models.
 Specifically, we introduced two neural-network-based methods, QuadNet and QuadNet-$\mu$, built upon the Deep Operator Network (DeepONet) and Multi-Input Operator Network (MIONet), respectively, to learn a quadratic correction for a given surrogate model.

 The proposed methods demonstrated substantial improvements in accuracy over traditional linear POD-based methods and quadratic interpolation schemes such as POD-RBF.
-In particular, numerical experiments on benchmark fluid dynamics test cases confirmed that our methods achieve up to 90\% error reduction compared to POD-RBF models, while requiring fewer training data points and fewer model parameters.
+In particular, numerical experiments on benchmark fluid dynamics test cases confirmed that our methods achieve up to 90\% error reduction compared to POD-RBF models\RB{, as well as up to 80\% error reduction compared to \quadls models}, while requiring fewer training data points and fewer model parameters.
 These results underline the effectiveness of neural operators in capturing complex nonlinear interactions within fluid flows.
 The integration of continuous mappings in both spatial coordinates and parameter space further enhanced the flexibility and generalizability of the proposed models, making them suitable for practical scenarios characterized by limited data availability.

 Future work will explore extensions of our methodology to even more complex problems, investigating the extension of this framework to higher-order correction.
 The neural architecture can indeed be easily changed to learn operators of higher order, which may lead to more accurate solutions.
 Additionally, further studies will assess the robustness and efficacy of the proposed framework when combined with more sophisticated base models such as POD-NN, aiming to consistently maintain the demonstrated advantages in terms of accuracy and generalization.